-Starting SDK version 1.4.0 (corresponding to the Masking Engine version 6.0.8.0) Delphix has implemented multiple plugins upload within SDK, where the Delphix provided dlpx-core plugin is uploaded by default.
-That gives an option to chain multiple extensible algorithms, even if those are based different plugins.
+Starting with SDK version 1.40 (which corresponds to Masking Engine version 6.0.8.0), Delphix has implemented multiple plugin support.
+This support includes the dlpx-core plugin (uploaded by default) and the ability to chain numerous extensible algorithms, including those based within different plugins.